learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 Not anymore.

-## 1. Squash multiple layers into one with multi stage Docker builds
+## 1. Squash multiple layers into one with multi-stage Docker builds

 When a Git repository becomes bigger, you can choose to squash the history into a single commit and forget about the past.

-It turns out you can do something similar in Docker too with a multi stage build.
+It turns out you can do something similar in Docker too with a multi-stage build.

 In this example, you will build a Node.js container.